vSAN Space Efficiency Technologies

 - A minimum of virtual machine hardware version 13 for Linux.

 - disk.scsiUnmapAllowed flag is not set to false.
-The default is an implied true.
-This setting can be used as a "kill switch" at the virtual machine level should you wish to disable this behavior on a per VM basis and do not want to use in guest configuration to disable this behavior.
+The default is implied true.
+This setting can be used as a "stop switch" at the virtual machine level should you wish to disable this behavior on a per VM basis and do not want to use in guest configuration to disable this behavior.
 VMX changes require a reboot to take effect.

 - The guest operating system must be able to identify the virtual disk as thin.

 - after enabling at a cluster level, virtual machines must be power cycled.

 There are two primary means of reclaiming thin provisioning.

 - fstrim is used on a mounted filesystem to discard (or "trim") blocks which are not in use by the filesystem.
 This is useful for thinly-provisioned storage.

 - blkdiscard is used to discard device sectors.
 Unlike strip(8), this command is used directly on the block device. blkdisacrd is known to have more performance overhead than fstrim.
 As a result, fstrim is recommended over blkdiscard.

 - If using encrypted file systems you may need to add discard to /etc/crypttab.